halveez/ec601_a1_proj12/README.md

 ## End of Semester Progress Report

+Please find detailed descriptions of each sprint's work in the /Sprint1-4 folders, what follows is a brief description:

 In Sprint 1 I reproduced open source implementations and began setting up the testing environment, comparing a few RGB shadow detection algorithms in both MATLAB and Python.

 In Sprint 2 I established a user image selection pipeline for processing, displaying, and storing results from testing the RGB based shadow detection algorithms.
 I also implemented plant health metrics using VARI and NDVI.